Sign In / Sign Out

 8. Fingerprint Clearance Card materials - If you already have a valid, Level One Fingerprint Clearance Card from the State of Arizona Department of Public Safety that was issued after 9/19/07, please make a copy of BOTH sides of the card along with a copy (all on the same page) of your social security card.
 You will submit this page as your fingerprint clearance card materials.

-If your card was issued before April 2012, then you will need to apply for a new card (see below).
+If your card was issued before October 2013, then you will need to apply for a new card (see below).
 Please note that just being fingerprinted for previous employment or volunteer activities does not mean you have a Level One Fingerprint Clearance Card.
-If you do not have a white plastic card, the size of a credit card, issued from the Arizona Department of Public Safety, you do NOT have a Level One Fingerprint Clearance Card.
+If you do not have a white plastic card, the size of a credit card, issued by the Arizona Department of Public Safety, you do NOT have a Level One Fingerprint Clearance Card.

 If you do not have a valid, Level One Fingerprint Clearance Card, you will need to apply for one.
 Please contact Jama Sandoval (Jama.Sandoval@asu.edu) to obtain the necessary forms and instructions for obtaining the card.
 Once you have completed the application form and have been fingerprinted, your CWEP application can be considered (you will not have to wait until you actually receive the card).
 Please note 1) you MUST use the fingerprint application form supplied by our program and 2) you will NOT have to pay for the fingerprinting process.